This topic describes how to manage settings and policies in the administrator console for data loss prevention (DLP).

 There are two queues of files to be classified.

-- The first is a historical queue that processes existing content in Syncplicity when DLP is activated, and all identified content when the DLP configuration is changed.
+- The historical queue that processes existing content in Syncplicity when DLP is activated, and all identified content when the DLP configuration is changed.

-- The second is the current queue of new files added or updated after DLP has been enabled or reconfigured.
+- The current queue of new files added or updated after DLP has been enabled or reconfigured.

 The historical queue scanning status shows an estimate of content scanned based on the current DLP configuration and the date of the oldest scanned folder.
 Entries in the historical queue are processed when there are no entries to process in the higher priority current queue.